DecisionsDev/odm-docker-kubernetes/contrib/vault/README.md

 ### c.
 Populate the secrets in the vault

-As sample we populate some data.
-You need to adjust it to your needs.
+As an example, we have populated some data.
+You will need to adjust it according to your needs.

 ```bash
 export VAULT_ADDR=http://$(oc get route vault --no-headers -o custom-columns=HOST:.spec.host)